adunis/globe-seekers-vault/locations/Globeseekers I/Sshamath.md

 Exile and Teleportation Circles

 The sources you provided suggest that owning a teleportation circle connected to the surface is a serious crime in Sshamath, potentially leading to exile.
 This law highlights the city's isolationist nature and its desire to remain hidden from the outside world.
-Exile from Sshamath is considered a fate worse than death for many, particularly those who fear capture by the priestesses of Menzoberranzan, the traditional enemy of Sshamath.
+Exile from Sshamath is considered a fate worse than death for many, particularly those who fear capture by the priestesses of [[Menzoberranzan]], the traditional enemy of Sshamath.

-Power Struggles and the Black Spider's Role
+Power Struggles and the [[Black Spider]]'s Role

 Yilvynna, a Drow encountered by the party, reveals that Sshamath is embroiled in a power struggle between the schools of Necromancy and Conjuration.

- The Black Spider, a rogue Drow wizard from Menzoberranzan, is allied with the School of Necromancy and is seeking to gain power in the city.
+ The [[Black Spider]], a rogue Drow wizard from [[Menzoberranzan]], is allied with the School of Necromancy and is seeking to gain power in the city.
 He is particularly interested in obtaining a magical item known as the Brain Drill, which is capable of reading thoughts, from the School of Conjuration.

 Session Locations